ReCabin

 The site is under development.

-How holiday homes are built and used affects nature, climate and local communities.
+How recreational homes are built and used affects nature, climate and local communities.
 Can we together find new solutions that create greater value – for both people and the environment?

 Recabin brings together knowledge, good examples and practical solutions that are relevant to the entire value chain in a development project.
 From the planning phase to the use phase.